Nexus-Mods/NexusMods.App/docs/developers/misc/research/00-update-implementation-research.md

 In this case `v1.0.2` should be the latest version of the mod.

-## Our Approach to Updates
+## Our Improved Approach to Updates [Legacy]

-!!! note "This was replaced by a [simpler design][current-adr] by request"
+!!! warning "This was replaced by a [simpler design][current-adr] by request"

-    This is the original design.
+    This is the original design; which involved the use of the V1 API.
+    Because we are moving away from V1 API, project lead requested to not proceed with this design.
+But [Multi Query Pages](#multi-query-pages) optimization will be reused.

 For [1.
 Determining Updated Mod Pages](#1-determine-updated-mod-pages), we can improve upon the existing implementation with [Multi Query Pages](#multi-query-pages) optimization.